-duration of diarrhoea in the ITT analysis (day) 4.45±2.46 5.38±3.14 p>0.05 duration of diarrhoea in the PP analysis (day) 4.54±2.36 4.81±1.79 p>0.05
+Group A Group B Significance Duration of diarrhoea in the ITT analysis (day) 4.45±2.46 5.38±3.14 p>0.05 Duration of diarrhoea in the PP analysis (day) 4.54±2.36 4.81±1.79 p>0.05

-At day 3 the PP analysis showed a resolution of diarrhoea in 13 patients (46.4%) in group A and in 6 patients (22. %) in group B (p=0.059).
-However the ITT analysis showed a statistically significant result for group A compared with group B (p=0.033).
-At day 5 there was no significant difference in both analysis concerning resolution of diarrhoea.
+At day 3, the PP analysis showed a resolution of diarrhoea in 13 patients (46.4%) in group A and in 6 patients (22.2%) in group B (p=0.059).
+However, the ITT analysis showed a statistically significant result for group A compared with group B (p=0.033).
+At day 5, there was no significant difference in both analyses concerning resolution of diarrhoea.

-Le Luyer et al. (2010) compared in a double-blind, randomized, controlled, multicenter study the efficacy of a specific adapted formula (lactose-free, high-mineral, low-osmolarity formula, containing rice and pectin fortified with Saccharomyces boulardii) in the management of 70 infants (PPP; 77 ITTP) aged between 1 and 9 months suffering from acute diarrhoea with a standard formula used to feed healthy infants from birth.
-After a short phase of rehydration (oral or intravenous) 36 infants received the standard (control) formula, 34 infants received the modified formula.
+Le Luyer et al. (2010) compared in a double-blind, randomised, controlled, multicentre study the efficacy of a specific adapted formula (lactose-free, high-mineral, low-osmolarity formula, containing rice and pectin, fortified with $Saccharomyces\ boulardii$) in the management of 70 infants (PP; 77 ITT) aged between 1 and 9 months suffering from acute diarrhoea with a standard formula used to feed healthy infants from birth.
+After a short phase of rehydration (oral or i.v.), 36 infants received the standard (control) formula, 34 infants received the modified formula.
 The duration of the diarrhoea was defined as the time needed until the occurrence of the first normal stool after the last liquid stool.
-The duration of diarrhoea from the time of inclusion was significantly reduced in the treated group $(35.4\pm3.7 \text{ h})$ versus the control group $(67.1\pm5 \text{ h})$ ; p < 0.001).
+The duration of diarrhoea from the time of inclusion was significantly reduced in the treated group (35.4 \pm 3.7 hours) versus the control group (67.1 \pm 5 hours); p<0.001).
 There were 15 infants with rotavirus in the treated group and 13 in the control group, however the duration of diarrhoea did not depend on the presence or absence of rotavirus but only on the treatment.
 The average daily weight gain was significantly higher in the treated group compared with the control group (74.2±26.4 g versus 23.7±6.7 g; p<0.05).
-On average 156 mg/d Saccharomyces boulardii were consumed in the treatment group.
+On average 156 mg per day Saccharomyces boulardii were consumed in the treatment group.
 Efficacy of Saccharomyces boulardii cannot be assessed objectively because it was administered in combination with a specific adapted formula.
 No adverse event was reported.
-This trial was subsidized by the "Laboratoire United Pharmaceutical, 55, avenue Hoche, 75008 Paris, France".

-Corrêa et al. (2011) investigated in a randomized double-blind, placebo-controlled study the efficacy of Saccharomyces boulardii in 186 Brazilian children (6 to 48 months old) with acute diarrhoea.
+Corrêa et al. (2011) investigated in a randomised double-blind, placebo-controlled study the efficacy of Saccharomyces boulardii in 186 Brazilian children (6 to 48 months old) with acute diarrhoea.
 The children received twice per day 200 mg Saccharomyces boulardii or placebo for 5 days.
-Among the 176 children who completed the trial, those treated with Saccharomyces boulardii (n=90) showed a reduction in diarrhoea duration (p <0.05) when compared with the placebo group (n=86).
+Among the 176 children, who completed the trial, those treated with Saccharomyces boulardii (n=90) showed a reduction in diarrhoea duration (p <0.05) when compared with the placebo group (n=86).